joakimlees/joakimlees/README.md

 # Front-End Developer

+I'm currently studying Front-End Development at [Noroff - School of Technology and Digital Media](https://www.noroff.no/).
+In addition to my studies, I work part time as a Digital Specialist, with Conversion Rate Optimization(CRO) at [Fullstakk](https://fullstakk.com).
+Where I among other things develope and deploy A/B-tests in Google Optimize.

 - 🔭 I’m currently working on different school projects
 - 🌱 I’m currently learning more and more about javascript, html, css and design(UX, IxD)
 - 💬 Ask me about Anything